Destroying Bicolored $P_3$s by Deleting Few Edges: Preliminaries

 A \emph{branching rule} for some problem~$L$ is a computable function that maps an instance~$w$ of~$L$ to a tuple of instances~$(w_1, \dots, w_t)$ of~$L$.
-The branching rule is called \emph{correct} if~$w$ is a yes-instance for~$L$ if and only if there is some~$i \in \{1,\dots,t\}$ such that~$w_i$ is a yes-instance of~$L$.
-The application of branching rules gives rise to a search tree whose size is analyzed using branching vectors; for more details refer to the monograph of Fomin and Kratsch~\cite{FK10}.
+A branching rule is called \emph{correct} if~$w$ is a yes-instance for~$L$ if and only if there is some~$i \in \{1,\dots,t\}$ such that~$w_i$ is a yes-instance of~$L$.
+The application of branching rules gives rise to a search tree whose size is analyzed using branching vectors; for more details refer to the textbook of Fomin and Kratsch~\cite{FK10}.
 A \emph{reduction rule} for some problem~$L$ is a computable function that maps an instance~$w$ of~$L$ to an instance~$w'$ of~$L$ such that~$w$ is a yes-instance if and only if~$w'$ is a yes-instance.

 \emph{Parameterized Complexity} is the analysis of the complexity of problems depending on the input size~$n$ and a problem parameter~$k$~\cite{Cyg+15,DF13}.
-A problem is called \emph{fixed-parameter tractable}, if there exists an algorithm with running time~$f(k) \cdot n^{\Oh(1)}$ for some computable function~$f$ that solves the problem.
+A problem is called \emph{fixed-parameter tractable} if there exists an algorithm with running time~$f(k) \cdot n^{\Oh(1)}$ for some computable function~$f$ that solves the problem.
 An important tool in the development of parameterized algorithms is \emph{problem kernelization}.
-Problem kernelization is a polynomial-time preprocessing by \emph{reduction rules}: A Problem~$L$ admits a problem kernel if, given any instance~$I$ of~$L$ with parameter~$k$, one can compute an equivalent instance~$I'$ of~$L$ with parameter~$k'$ in polynomial time such that~$k' \leq k$ and the size of~$I'$ is bounded by some computable function~$g$ only depending on~$k$.
+Problem kernelization is a polynomial-time preprocessing by \emph{reduction rules}: A problem~$L$ admits a problem kernel if, given any instance~$I$ of~$L$ with parameter~$k$, one can compute an equivalent instance~$I'$ of~$L$ with parameter~$k'$ in polynomial time such that~$k' \leq k$ and the size of~$I'$ is bounded by some computable function~$g$ only depending on~$k$.
 The function~$g$ is called~\emph{kernel size}.
+The \emph{Exponential Time Hypothesis (ETH)} is a standard complexity theoretical conjecture used to prove lower bounds.
+It implies that~\textsc{3-SAT} cannot be solved in~$2^{o(|\phi|)}$~time where~$\phi$ denotes the input formula~\cite{IPZ01}.